wallarm/product-documentation/docs/latest/api-discovery/sbf.md

 ## Addressed issues

-Not all API endpoints are equally important in terms of security and operational continuity.
-When you clearly identify which ones are tied to sensitive business processes, you can:
+The abuse of the sensitive business flows is ranked six ([API6](https://owasp.org/API-Security/editions/2023/en/0xa6-unrestricted-access-to-sensitive-business-flows/)) among OWASP API Top 10 risks.
+Wallarm allows clearly identify the endpoints tied to such flows to:

 * Regularly monitor and audit these endpoints for vulnerabilities or breaches.
 * Prioritize them for development, maintenance, and security efforts.
-* Implement stronger security measures (e.g., encryption, authentication, access controls).
+* Implement stronger security measures (e.g., encryption, authentication, access controls, and rate limits).
 * Easily produce audit trails and evidence of data protection measures.

 ## Marking endpoints manually